tymyrddin/purple/source/docs/engagement/objectives.md

 An engagement without clear objectives produces activity rather than learning.
 The team does things, findings are documented, a report is produced, and three months later nobody can say what changed.
 The objectives are what determine whether the engagement was worth running.

-[PSL's three-domain framing](../foundations/problem-solving/in-security.md) is useful here.
-Most engagement objectives address only the rational layer: what will be tested, what will be measured, what constitutes a pass.
+[The three-domain framing](../foundations/problem-solving/in-security.md) is useful here.
+Many engagement objectives address only the rational layer: what will be tested, what will be measured, what constitutes a pass.
 Rational objectives are necessary but not sufficient.

 An engagement can find exactly what it set out to find, produce a technically accurate report, and still result in nothing changing, because the emotional layer was not addressed (nobody feels safe naming the real finding) or the political layer was not addressed (nobody has the authority to act on the systemic ones).
 Objectives that only address the rational layer will produce rational findings.
 Whether those findings translate into organisational change depends on [conditions the objectives did not account for](../practice/acting-on-findings.md).

 [SEM adds a second dimension](../foundations/system-effectiveness/core-triad.md): the most durable objectives test model assumptions rather than validate procedures.
 A procedure-validation objective asks whether the control works as specified.
 A model-testing objective asks whether the organisation's understanding of its own capability is accurate.
 These are different questions.
 Procedure validation produces a finding that can be closed when the procedure is fixed.
 Model testing produces a finding that updates the organisation's picture of itself, which is harder to close and more consequential.